 - The Dinkleburgs too, who are, for the most part, completely harmless, but enjoy rubbing their accomplishments in Timmy's dad's face.
 That being said, the show does portray Timmy's dad in a less-than-flattering light for him hating them so much.
 However, one episode did feature Mr. Dinkleburg act like an evil villain just to make Timmy's dad appear Properly Paranoid (though we discover Dinkleburg did it to try and cheer Mr. Turner up).

 - My Little Pony: Friendship Is Magic has plenty of these — though, admittedly, they also have plenty of genuine villains, too.
 Jet Set and Upper Crust from "Sweet and Elite" are snobby elitists who walk around with their muzzles in the air and disparage Rarity because she comes from a rural town — the moment that they go from admiring Rarity's hat design to dismissing it as worthless because they just found out she comes from Ponyville is the moment they get revealed as "the bad guys" of the episode.
-Prince Blueblood in "Best Night Ever" is a Royal Brat - but if you think about it, he may actually just be trying to shake off an unwanted woman who's acting like a Gold Digger.
-Trixie, who is often regarded as one of the show's more memorable villains, was only guilty of showboating and humiliating three of the protagonists in "Boast Busters".
+Prince Blueblood in "Best Night Ever" is a Royal Brat - but if you think about it, he may actually just be trying to shake off a clingy unwanted woman he reasonably could have suspected of being a Gold Digger.
+Trixie, who is often regarded as one of the show's more memorable villains, was only guilty of showboating and harmlessly humiliating three of the protagonists in "Boast Busters".
 The giant bear who trashed the town, while blamed on Trixie, was actually led there by Snips and Snails, who were only encouraged to do so by Spike - Trixie's only real involvement was that she had made claims of being able to stop such a threat and it was clearly just part of the show.
 No one sensible would have believed her story was real, and Trixie did step up to try and stop it, even if she failed.

 - Ranger Smith from Yogi Bear is by no means a bad guy.
 He's simply trying to do his job to keep Jellystone Park trouble free and keep Yogi and Boo-Boo from stealing picnic baskets from the campers.